g4lb/Office-Server/README.md

 ```bash
 npm run start
 ```
 The server will start listening on port 5000.

+# Swagger
-Open your web browser and navigate to http://localhost:3000/logs to access Swagger UI and explore the API endpoints.
+Open your web browser and navigate to http://localhost:5000/logs to access Swagger UI and explore the API endpoints.

 # Running the Tests
 To run the tests, run: